Ready to learn how to manage performance anxiety?

 Moodiness is another preemptive symptom of performance anxiety.
 Impatience and arguing can increase.
 People may become frustrated, negative, and downright mean to others and/or to themselves.

-Below are two chat videos I made discussing these things:
+Below are two chat videos I made discussing how to manage performance anxiety:

 There's one more video I'd like to share.
 This one is a presentation about performance anxiety that covers the phenomenon from start to finish.